 Which will not be destroyed.
 Daniel 7:13-14 (NASB)

-This “One like a son of man” is the coming Messiah, Jesus Christ, who would first arrive on earth in the midst of rule by the Roman Empire.
+This “One like a son of man” is the coming Messiah, Jesus Christ, who would first arrive on earth in the midst of a widespread rule by the Roman Empire.
 Rome was the fourth in a series of great empires that dominated the known world since Daniel’s time, its predecessors being Babylon, Medo-Persia, and Greece.
-Unlike the three empires before it, Rome would not be overthrown, but would crumble and its remains be resorted and reassembled right up to our present time.
-One day, the descendants of this empire will reunite to fight one last battle between a global kingdom ruled by the Antichrist and Jesus Christ, returning with the armies of heaven.
-Prophecies throughout the book of Daniel and other biblical books foretell of this final conflict and reveal that Christ will be its ultimate victor, becoming eternal global ruler.
-At this time, the meek will finally inherit the earth, and be in service to the King.
+Unlike the three empires before it, Rome would not be overthrown, but would crumble, with its remains continually being re-sorted and reassembled, right up to our present time.
+One day, the descendants of this great empire will reunite to fight one last battle between their global kingdom, ruled by Antichrist, and Jesus Christ, returning to earth with the armies of heaven.
+Prophecies throughout the book of Daniel and other biblical books foretell of this great, final conflict, revealing that Christ will be the ultimate victor and become established as the eternal, global ruler.
+In this time, the meek will finally inherit the earth, in service to their divine King.

-Jesus asserted His role in this future kingdom as He spoke with one of the religious leaders of the day, an expert in Old Testament law and the prophets.
-This man, Nicodemus, had come to Jesus by night to secretly ask who He really was after seeing Him do amazing miracles and hearing Him speak with great wisdom and authority.
-Jesus answered him, referring to Himself, using Daniels words, as the Son of Man.
+Jesus asserted His role in this future kingdom as He spoke with one of the religious leaders of His day, an expert in Old Testament law and the prophets.
+This man, named Nicodemus, had come to Jesus by night to secretly ask who He really was, amazed after seeing Him do miracles and hearing Him speak with such great wisdom and authority.
+Jesus answered, referring to Himself as the Son of Man, using the prophet Daniel’s words.

 13 No one has ascended into heaven, except He who descended from heaven: the Son of Man.
 14 And just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, 15 so that everyone who believes will have eternal life in Him.